twknab/workout_tracker/readme.md

 This application is designed to help in logging workouts.

 # Features
-- User login and registration.
+- Login or Register new Users.
-- Add new workout feature.
+- Add a new workout.
-- View all workouts feature.
+- View workout and add exercises.
+- Complete a workout.
-- View individual workouts feature.
+- View all past workouts.

-# Where I left Off:
-Basically the USER ID you're sending to your model from your hidden field, is not being accepted by Django's model association.
-Refresh yourself on django model associations (one to many), and make sure you're setup correctly.

 ### Dugout Features (next up):
 - Get search box to work.